-As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the Port Authority of NSW and local and state government.
+As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the PANSW and local and state government.

-Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and subsequent construction phases.
-These measures will ensure the stakeholders, including the wider community, remain informed of the project's progress.
+Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and Stage 2B and subsequent construction phases.
+These measures will ensure the stakeholders, including the wider community, remain informed of the Project's progress.

-Key methods of engagement are provided in the Stage 2A EMS.
+Key methods of engagement are provided in the Stage 2A and Stage 2B EMS.